bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/alfgram.md

 - [Novosovia](../lore/novosovia)
 - [Mares](../lore/mares)

-Alfgram also seems to appear in the Die4U music video, as a man with "Alfgram" tattooed on his head appears.
+Alfgram also seems to appear in the Die4U music video, as a man with "Alfgram" tattooed on his head appears:
 - [Die4U](../music/song-die4u)